 - Maintain a co-curricular transcript in Pack Link

-- Must submit class schedule each semester in the program
+- Must submit class schedule before the start of each semester in the program

 2014-2015 Programmatic Requirements